 Why do many people prefer Outpatient Drug Rehab Treatments?

 Why do people prefer going to outpatient drug rehabs vs. inpatient drug rehabs?
-Well, for one thing, outpatient drug rehabs don’t keep you tied down.
+Well, for one thing, outpatient drug rehabs don’t keep you tied down to a specifically required routine where you must live on site.
 Inpatient treatment can last for up to for three months or longer and is more restrictive.
 Accordingly, outpatients don’t have to spend all day and night at the outpatient drug rehabs.
 However, it’s mandatory to attend therapy sessions about ten to twelve hours a week.

 Do I have to “Detox” before going to an Outpatient Drug Rehab?